jacquescrocker/heroku-rails/README.md

 ## Forked from Heroku Sans

-Heroku Rails is a fork and rewrite/reorganiziation of Heroku Sans, and a nice simple set of Rake tasks for managing Heroku environments.
+Heroku Rails is a fork and rewrite/reorganiziation of the heroku_sans gem.
+Heroku Sans is a simple and elegant set of Rake tasks for managing Heroku environments.
 Check out that project here: <http://github.com/fastestforward/heroku_san>

 ### Heroku Sans Contributors